LitExtension Blog

 17. Fayette

-Fayette is a one-page Squarespace template designed for upscale, moody concepts.
+Fayette is a one-page template for Squarespace designed for upscale, moody concepts.
 It works best for bars, lounges, restaurants, event venues, event planners, or DJs who want to create atmosphere first and explain details second.

 Fayette